-effectiveness as well as to
+effectiveness as well as to confirm SRS is complying with

 environmental regulations.

 Environmental Report Summary for 2016

 The SRS monitoring program began in 1951 with air monitoring, surface water, sediment, food crops, and well water.

 The SRS continues to monitor air, surface water, sediment, food crops, and well water but has since added monitoring of deep ground water wells and fish and game species.